open-mmlab/mmcv/docs/deployment/mmcv_ops_definition.md

 <dt><tt>input</tt>: T</dt>
 <dd>Input feature; 4-D tensor of shape (N, C, inH, inW), where N is the batch size, C is the numbers of channels, inH and inW are the height and width of the data.</dd>
 <dt><tt>grid</tt>: T</dt>
-<dd>Input offset; 4-D tensor of shape (N, outH, outW, 2), where outH and outW is the height and width of offset and output. </dd>
+<dd>Input offset; 4-D tensor of shape (N, outH, outW, 2), where outH and outW are the height and width of offset and output. </dd>
 </dl>

 ### Outputs